zentrocdot/bcmathlibext/README.md

     unalias bc

 Second way.
-Add an alias to the file ~/.bashrc in the home directory.
+Add an alias to the file ~/.bashrc in the home directory [see also 3].

     nano ~/.bashrc

+Then add

+      alias bc="BC_LINE_LENGTH=0 bc -l -q mathlibext.bc"

+at a suitable place.

+If you decide to use the alias right away in the current session, use the following command:

     source ~/.bashrc